 Any type of meat is special, but Wagyu is unique because of its natural tenderness and juice that affords it an exceptional flavor.
-Cooking Wagyu beef can be done like any other meat, but since it is not an ordinary meat, it must be cooked exceptionally to maintain its flavor and texture.
+Cooking Wagyu beef can be done like any other meat, but since it is not ordinary meat, it must be cooked exceptionally to maintain its flavor and texture.

-Before thinking about cooking Wagyu you might read my post that answers the question what is Wagyu beef first.
+Before thinking about cooking Wagyu you might read my post that answers the question of what is Wagyu beef first.

 Though it needs a unique cooking style, Wagyu beef is not difficult to cook.
 You do not need culinary training to master how to cook it.
 You just need an interest and a bit of time to learn how to prepare your Wagyu steaks.

 Here are 5 tips to follow in cooking Wagyu beef.

 Picking the right Wagyu cut is the first and foremost thing in the Wagyu preparation process.
 The cut you choose affects the entire Wagyu cooking process.